lionelvillard/openwhisk-project/docs/format.md

    Must be a path relative to the directory containing the deployment file.

 - `kind` (enum, optional): the action kind.
 Determined automatically (see below)
-   - `nodejs`: node js (latest builtin version) action.
+   - `nodejs:default`: node js (latest builtin version) action.
 This is the default kind when
        - the location points to a file with the extension `.js`
        - the location points to `package.json`
        - the location points to a folder containing `package.json`